 Rule Criteria Response 7.3 Tree protection R30 Not applicable This rule applies to a development that has one or more This is a mandatory requirement.
 There is no applicable There are no trees on the site. of the following characteristics: a) requires groundwork within the tree protection zone of a protected tree criterion.
-Nearby trees that are on unleased land are not protected by the Tree Protection Act.
-Protection of trees on adjoining unleased land are addressed in the Landscape b) is likely to cause damage to or removal of any protected trees Management and Protection Plan. c) is a declared site.
+Protection of trees on adjoining unleased land is addressed in the Landscape Management and Protection Plan. b) is likely to cause damage to or removal of any protected trees c) is a declared site.
 The authority shall refer the development application to the Conservator or Flora and Fauna.
 Note 1: The authority will consider any advice from the Conservator or Flora and Fauna before determining the application.
 Note 2: Protected tree and declared site are defined under the Tree Protection Act 2005.
 R31 C31 Not applicable Trees on development sites may be removed only with the prior agreement in writing of the Territory.
 Retained trees are protected and maintained during construction to the satisfaction of the Territory.
 There are no trees on the site.
 7.4 Heritage R32 Not applicable.
 This rule applies to land containing places or objects registered or provisionally registered under section 41 of the Heritage Act 2004.
 The authority shall refer a development application to the Heritage Council.
 Note: The authority will consider any advice from the Heritage Council before determining the application.
 This is a mandatory requirement.
 There is no applicable criterion No registered Heritage places or objects on the site.

 Rule Criteria Response Element 8: Subdivision 8.1 Subdivision R33 Not Applicable Subdivision is only permitted where all of the following are met: This is a mandatory requirement.
 There is no applicable criterion.
 Subdivision is not proposed. a) the subdivision is part of a development application for another assessable development b) it is demonstrated that any residual block can accommodate another assessable development designed in accordance with the relevant sections of this code.
 Element 9: Demolition 9.1 Statement of Endorsement R34 Not Applicable.
-The development application for demolition is accompanied by a statement of endorsement for utilities (including water, sewerage, stormwater, electricity and gas) in accordance with section 148 of the Planning and Development Act 2007 confirming all of the following: This is a mandatory requirement.
-There is no applicable criterion.
-The proposal does not include demolition.
+The development application for demolition is This is a mandatory requirement.
+There is no applicable The proposal does not include demolition. accompanied by a statement of endorsement for utilities (including water, sewerage, stormwater, electricity and gas) in accordance with section 148 of the Planning and Development Act 2007 confirming all of the following: criterion.
 Plans providing information about utility services to the development are to be provided for agency endorsement. a) all network infrastructure on or immediately adjacent the site has been identified on the plan b) all potentially hazardous substances and conditions (associated with or resulting from the demolition process) that may constitute a risk to utility services have been identified c) all required network disconnections have been identified and the disconnection works comply with utility requirements d) all works associated with the demolition comply with and are in accordance with utility asset access and protection requirements.